CodeSigma/Daily-Kaggle/README.md

 # Daily-Kaggle
-I decided to learn Data Science, this repo is created to store all of my models.
+I've decided to learn Data Science.
+Since my github needs "reforestation", so I'm going to store all of my models here.
-Feel free to use the models
+Feel free to use these models if you need it :)